-Intermittent Blower/Heating Cycle For Electric Heat Models
+Intermittent Blower - Heating Cycle Electric Heat Models

 When the thermostat FAN switch is in the AUTO position and the thermostat calls for heat, the thermostat circuit between the "R" and "W" terminals is completed.
 This sends 24 VAC from the "W" terminal to the WHITE air handler pigtail wire to the heater contactor coil.
 This signal closes the heater contactor contacts which sends 208-240 VAC to the heating elements.
-The 24 VAC signal from the thermostat "W" terminal also energizes selected indoor blower heating speed (WHITE wire) at the same time the heater contactor coil is energized.
-When the call for heat has been satisfied, the 24 VAC signal will be removed from the thermostat "W" terminal which de-energizes the heating elements and indoor blower motor.
+The selected indoor blower heating speed (WHITE wire) is energized by the 24 VAC signal from the thermostat "W" terminal to the normally closed isolation relay contacts between terminals #5 and #6 on the relay which occurs at the same time the heating elements are energized.

+When the call for heat has been satisfied, the 24 VAC signal will be removed from the thermostat "W" terminal which will de-energize the heating elements and indoor blower.
 The air handler is now in the standby mode awaiting the next heating cycle.

-Intermittent Blower/Heating Cycle For Hydronic Heat Models
+Intermittent Blower - Heating Cycle - Hydronic Heat Models

 When the thermostat FAN switch is in the AUTO position and the thermostat calls for heat, the thermostat circuit between the "R" and "W" terminals is completed.
 24 VAC is sent from the "W" terminal on the thermostat to the hydronic control board.
 The hydronic control board will energize the water pump and start circulation of hot water through the water coil.
 The hydronic control board will also energize the indoor blower with the LOW terminal after the selected ON delay.
-When the call for heat has been satisfied, the "W" terminal is de-energized and the hydronic control board will de-energize the water pump and will also deenergize the indoor blower after the selected OFF delay.
+When the call for heat has been satisfied, the "W" terminal is de-energized and the hydronic control board will de-energize the water pump and will also de-energize the indoor blower after the selected OFF delay.
 The air handler is now in standby mode waiting for the next heating cycle.